Stopping Summer Slide, Part Deux – Scott School

 Score This Response

-• Does this grant provide professional development opportunities for educators (resources for programs and staff development)?There is a teacher guide and materials for how to incorporate a child's summer reading into the beginning of the following year.
+• How does this grant provide professional development opportunities for educators (resources for programs and staff development)?There is a teacher guide and materials for how to incorporate a child's summer reading into the beginning of the following year.
 Teachers will also meet with RS to do a data review and come up with parameters for which students are included in the program.

 Score This Response